Introduction

 Managing the risks

-When a conflict of interest has been identified, managers should apply one of the following strategies and document it on the declaration form to ensure the integrity of official functions in their business area:
+When a conflict of interest has been identified, managers should apply one or more of the following strategies and document it on the declaration form to ensure the integrity of official functions in their business area.
+Managers must review declarations and management plans at a minimum annually to ensure they remain effective.

 *Further guidance is provided on the declaration form.